janKekanSan/jankekansan.github.io/pages/sona/mi-sina.md

 </details>

-The subject, [sina]{.tp}, is exactly the same as before.
-But now, there's more going on in the predicate
+The [subject]{.h1}, [sina]{.tp}, is exactly the same as before.
+But now, there's more going on in the predicate that turns it into a question!
+We'll see longer sentences in the future, but it's always that first word, doubled and with [ala]{.tp} between, which makes a statement into a question.

 To answer a yes or no question, you can say an entire sentence back, or just repeat the true part of the predicate- in the above example, you'd say